David, Victoria Beckham’s Sweet Birthday Wishes For ‘Princess’ Daughter Harper

 David Beckham posted on Instagram of his little girl, “What can I say about my little princess other than she is perfect in every possible way….
 Harper Seven has turned 7….
 Happy birthday to my big girl… This little one is so loved by her brothers, mummy and daddy… Special, special little girl makes me smile every single day.”

-Mom Victoria, posted an Instagram snap with her daughter and son Romeo, writing: “Happy Birthday baby girl x We love u so so much x so many kisses!!!
+Mom Victoria posted an Instagram snap with her daughter and son Romeo, writing, “Happy Birthday baby girl x We love u so so much x so many kisses!!!
 X Mummy, Daddy, Brooklyn, Romeo and Cruzie x.”

 The couple is insanely proud of all their children, regularly posting photos of their big and small accomplishments, just like any proud parents.